 For the future, the use of biomass seems particularly important in three areas: as fuel for air transportation and heavy-duty vehicles (where electric mobility or other technical alternatives are not readily available), for industrial process heat, where high temperatures are required, and for cogeneration, because cogeneration plants convert biomass to electricity and heat with the highest efficiency and greenhouse gas benefits.

-In addition, biogas and hydrogen in particular are seen in Germany as a crucial way of storing energy seasonally to provide sufficient electricity on the dark evenings of winter, when power consumption is the highest in Germany and no solar power is available (see 2 - H Flexible power production).
+In addition, biogas and hydrogen in particular are seen in Germany as a crucial way of storing energy seasonally to provide sufficient electricity on the dark evenings of winter, when power consumption is the highest in Germany and no solar power is available.
 Nevertheless, the German government imposed a limit of 100 MW of new biogas units per year in August 2014, partly because of concern about environmental impacts, but primarily in order to rein in costs.
+In the amendments adopted to the law in 2017, the 100 MW limit was roughly retained.
 In the future auctions, between 150 and 200 MW of biomass power plants will be tendered.